cnb0/learning-rabbitmq/18.rmq.rabbitmq.docker.images/README.md

 # DockerImages
-A repository of pretty random collection of docker images
+A repository of rabbitmq docker images